 To make sure you aren’t being ripped off or scammed by an agency, we recommend ensuring you get a permit with a reputable company.
 To get our recommended operator, undoubtedly one of the best operators on the Inca Trail, contact us.

 You’ll know if an agency is genuine if they ask you for a non-refundable deposit and there is no waiting or cancellation list.
 Permits only go on sale for all operators in early January of the current year.
 Permits are non-transferable and non-refundable.

 When applying for a permit, you will need to supply passport details, your full name, nationality and date of birth to your tour operator.
 As well as this, you will need to provide the full name of those you are travelling with.

 To see what dates permits are available, you can check on the official website for the Inca Trail to Machu Picchu.
-Please note, only registered operators can secure permits for the Inca Trail, but you can buy tickets for Machu Picchu directly through this website.

 We know that there is a lot to remember in the heat of excitement when travelling to Peru.